uthanhercules/uthanhercules/README.md

 🧙RPG player in his spare time and 📝writer all the time, I seek to use programming like a pencil to bring to life the most diverse imaginations!

-I'm live in Salvador, Brazil, and currently studying technologies to create beautiful and functional web sites and applications on Cubos Academy 👨‍💻.
+I'm live in Salvador, Brazil, and currently working as Monitor on Cubos Academy👨‍💻 and as Full Stack Web Developer on Ford Motor Company🚗.

 <h2>💻Technologies</h2>